RedaPengam/Windows-Scripts/README.md

-# Windows-Scripts
+## Windows-Scripts
-Ease your Windows life with usefull batch scripts such as a bulk file renamer
+Ease your Windows life with some usefull batch scripts such as a bulk file renamer

-## General information
+### General information
 - Working on Windows 10
 - Open README files for script use instructions

-## Available scripts
+### Available scripts
 - AddPrefix.bat
 - RemovePrefix.bat